ahmedbougacha/dagger/README.md

 Features
 --------

-X86 is the only currently supported target.
+X86 is the main currently supported target.
+There is ongoing work on adding AArch64 support.

 The Mach-O object file format is the best supported.
 Basic ELF is also supported.
 However, except for DYN, there is always a generic fallback, so